Man Sands marshland project

 The team of English Riviera countryside rangers have been working on a long-term project at Man Sands to return what was farmland to its original marshland state, to encourage birds to use this habitat.
-Find out all about the evolution of the project, and what the next phase is for the Man Sands marshland.
+Find out all about the evolution and end result of the Man Sands marshland project.

 Beginnings of the project